wso2/docs-is/en/docs/develop/scim2-patch-operations.md

 ### Remove user groups

-The `path` parameter is required when removing user groups from a role.
+Let's create patch request payloads to `remove` user groups assigned to a user role.

--   **Example 1:** Specify the group that needs to be removed by group ID.
+-   **Example 1:** Specify the group (by group ID) that needs to be removed.

     ```json
     {